 - 1. The Contractor shall comply with Assessment and Authorization (A&A) requirements as mandated by Federal laws and policies, including making available any documentation, physical access, and logical access needed to support this requirement.
 The Level of Effort for the A&A is based on the System's NIST Federal Information Processing Standard (FIPS) Publication 199 categorization.
-Documents that contain CUI must be marked, handled, and transmitted as described in Additional Stipulations.
-The contractor shall create, maintain, and update the following A&A documentation: - System Security and Privacy Plan (SSPP) completed in agreement with NIST Special Publication 800-18, Revision 1, "Guide for Developing Security Plans for Federal Information Systems," and completed in accordance with GSA SSPP requirements and templates.
-The SSPP shall include as appendices required policies and procedures across 19 control families mandated per FIPS PUB 200, Rules of Behavior, and Interconnection Security Agreements (in agreement with NIST Special Publication 800-47, "Managing the Security of Information Exchanges").
-The SSPP shall include; as an appendix, a completed GSA Control Tailoring Workbook (CTW) identified in Appendix A of this guide.
+The contractor shall create, maintain, and update the following A&A documentation: - System Security and Privacy Plan (SSPP) completed in agreement with NIST Special Publication 800-18, Revision 1, "Guide for Developing Security Plans for Federal Information Systems" and completed in accordance with GSA SSPP requirements and templates.
+The SSPP template includes specific instructions on documenting control implementations.
+Each control implementation must address all the control requirements and how they are achieved (i.e., who, what, when, where).
+Appendices shall be included to support control implementations, when necessary.
+The SSPP shall include; as an appendix, a completed GSA Control Tailoring Workbook (CTW).
 The column in the CTW titled "Vendor/Contractor Defined Values" shall be used to document all contractor implemented parameter settings that differ from the GSA Defined Value and the Vendor/Contractor defined value when the value is deferred to the Vendor/Contractor.
 GSA's approval will be documented in the CTW column titled "GSA Approval of Vendor/Contractor Defined Values."